hideya/test-image-processing/docs/OPENCV_PRIORITY.md

 - OpenCV-WASM is currently installed but experiencing API compatibility issues
 - Temporary fallbacks to Sharp are in place to keep the application functional
+- All image processing now uses buffer-based operations instead of file-based
 - The immediate priority is to resolve OpenCV integration issues

 ## Next Steps